Murder of Simone Strobel: Media

-Strobel's murder was the subject of the book "Have You Seen Simone?" by Virginia Peters.
+Strobel's murder was the subject of the book "Have You Seen Simone?" by Virginia Peters who carried out her own investigation into Simone's death with the help of Lismore detectives including Detective Sergeant Shane Diehm.
 In 2014, Moran took out an injunction to prevent its publication, and subsequently sued both Peters and the book's publisher, Schwarz Publishing, for defamation.
 The lawsuit was dropped in 2017.

-On 15 July 2017, Strobel's murder was featured in episode 55 of Casefile True Crime Podcast.
-The episode was subsequently removed and remains unavailable for legal reasons and general details of the podcast itself are still publicly available.
+Proceedings were initiated partly due to Virginia Peters book stating that Mr Moran's DNA was found on a palm frond at the crime scene.
+The NSW State Coroner confirmed in 2025, "that the mtDNA sample found on the palm fronds was not consistent with either Mr Moran or Ms Suckfuell".